299: No Such Thing As A Conscientious Brunette

 it was a guy called Walter Koeniger who was charged with the task of trying to work out what the best way to walk on the moon was.

-And he spent years and years doing it up until the point where they went to the moon, and he produced a five-volume report on the best ways to move around on the moon.
+And he spent years and years doing it up until the point where they went to the moon and he produced a five-volume report on the best ways to move around on the moon.

 And according to him, the best way to move around the moon with your gait as a human is to jump like a kangaroo.
+The kangaroo hop is how he wanted Neil Armstrong

 to go around the moon.
+That's so weird.

+Like, what does that even mean, though?
 Because, like, kangaroos use their tail to push themselves around and stuff, don't they?

+not moving your legs independently.
 Exactly, not moving your legs independently.

-And they didn't do it because they thought it would look shit.
+And they didn't do it because they thought it would look shit

-Despite five volumes of work.
+despite five volumes of work.

 All right, that was tangentially related to Marsupiel's.
+We'll let it go.

 Do you know there's a wallaby with a purple neck?
+And this was thought to be a mythical creature.

 People talked about there being a purple-necked wallaby, and everyone said it's not true, and people said they'd seen it in Australia.

+And then people kept on having these sightings, and it's like purple dye on its neck.
 And then everyone would just say, no, it's obviously just rubbed up against some purple paint.

 And there was a hundred-year period where scientists were just telling these people who saw them, it's just rubbed against a purple wall or something.
+Anyway,

-And it basically secretes purple dye onto its neck and kind of its face.
+they finally sort of categorized the purple neck rock wallaby.
+And it's really cool, it's a new species discovered in 2001, and it basically secretes purple dye onto its neck and kind of its face.

-And it's quite hard sometimes to spot because when it rains, it washes off.
+And it's quite hard sometimes to spot because when it rains, it washes off and it just looks like a wallaby again.

+where does the ink come from?
 From within their body, their glands, yeah.

-We've got absolutely no fucking idea.
+Do we know?
+Well, you've got absolutely no fucking idea.

 We're going to have to wrap up in soonish.

+you get stoned platypuses in Australia.
 What happens is, it's kind of interesting with those guys.

-So what happens is you get drugs that are flushed into the rivers by humans, and then that's eaten by larvae.
+So, what happens is you get drugs that are flushed into the rivers by humans, and then that's eaten by larvae, and then the larvae are eaten by spiders, and then the spiders are eaten by the platypuses, And all the way up that food chain, everyone is kind of getting stoned.

-But it's really weird because it's this thing called bio-accumulating, so it becomes more and more concentrated as it goes up through the food chain.
+But it's really weird because it's this thing called bioaccumulating, so it becomes more and more concentrated as it goes up through the food chain.

 So as you go further and further up, they're just getting more and more into it.
+And it's especially bad with antidepressants.

 I think you get platypuses who take like 50% of what you would expect a human to take for antidepressants every single day.
+Wow.

+And they're small.
 They really are small.

 They're like this big.
+Yeah.

-So it's a bit bigger.
+A bit bigger.

 It's not great for a podcast, I must say.

 I have to say, James, I don't think they are, but that big.
+I think they're more like this big.

 Oh, yeah, yeah.

+That's mad.
 So it's like the old lady who swallowed a fly, basically, but if the end of that rhyme was, and then she got massively got the munchies.

 It's like if the fly had a little bit of drugs in it, and then the whatever it was, the bird had a bit more, and the cat had a bit more, and by the time you get the horse, it's just full of ketamin.